kkinnear/zprint/README.md

 ### :indent-only?

 This is configurable for the major data structures: lists, maps, sets, and vectors.
 When enabled, zprint will not add or remove newlines from the incoming source, but will otherwise regularize whitespace.
-Most of the other configuration parameters will be ignored when `:indent-only?` is enabled.
+When `:indent-only?` is specified, other configuration parameters for the lists, maps, sets, or vectors will be ignored except for `:indent` (for all of the data types) and `:indent-only-style` (to control hang or flow, only for lists).

 ### :respect-nl?